-7. Quoted poetry or song lines run into the text
+7. Quoted poetry or song lines

-The lines are separated by a slash with a word space on either side.
+Two lines are run into the text, separated by a slash with a word space on either side.

 He explained to a gay friend that "you had to walk / with an attitude" in order to deflect homophobic attention.